Global Classical Solutions of the one and one-half dimensional Vlasov-Maxwell Fokker-Planck System: Local Existence

-In particular, $f$ is H\"{o}lder continuous in $x$ with exponent $\theta$ for each $\theta \in (0,1)$.
+It follows that $f$ is H\"older continuous with exponent $1/2$ in $x$.
 Hence, Theorem II.1 of \cite{16} applies and shows that $f$ has the regularity stated in Theorem 1.1.
 The regularity of $E$ and $B$ follows from this.

 Finally, suppose that $(F, {\cal E}, {\cal B} )$ is another solution with the same initial value as $(f, E,B)$.
 Then, by (\ref{E4.12}), (\ref{E4.13}), and (\ref{E4.16})

 \be \ee

 Also